I English, therefore I am

 To value visual support.

-To help students keep events in chronological order as they write those different text types.
+To help students keep events in chronological order as they write those

 To make connections and recognize patterns in a series.